MichaelMazel/Assignments/README.md

 # Assignments

 >This repository stores select assignments from my Master’s in Data Science program.
 These are generally smaller scale pieces of work, and therefore, do not exist as stand-alone projects on my repo page.
-A description for each assignment can be found below, along with some findings.
+A summary for each assignment can be found below.

 ---